jens-maus/amissl/README.md

 ### Root Certificates

-AmiSSL ships with a bunch of default root certificates and are usually stored in the "AmiSSL:certs" directory with every new AmiSSL installation.
+AmiSSL ships with a bunch of default root certificates and are usually stored in the `AmiSSL:certs` directory with every new AmiSSL installation.

 Each AmiSSL version comes with full set of root certificates which have been synchronized to the ones the Mozilla group is usually distributing with their products (e.g. Mozilla Firefox, etc.).
 And with every new updated AmiSSL version these certificates are updated and expired ones are being removed.
-Thus, if you had some earlier versions of AmiSSL installed, it is suggested that the old AmiSSL:certs directory is replaced with the certs directory from the latest AmiSSL archive.
-If you added some certificates to the AmiSSL:certs directory, you should back them up and, if they haven't expired, copy them back after installing the latest AmiSSL certs directory.
+Thus, if you had some earlier versions of AmiSSL installed, it is suggested that the old `AmiSSL:certs` directory is replaced with the certs directory from the latest AmiSSL archive.
+If you added some certificates to the `AmiSSL:certs` directory, you should back them up and, if they haven't expired, copy them back after installing the latest AmiSSL certs directory.

-Besides the "AmiSSL:certs" directory, a "AmiSSL:usercerts" and "AmiSSL:private"
+Besides the `AmiSSL:certs` directory, a `AmiSSL:usercerts` and `AmiSSL:private`
-directory can be found inside "AmiSSL:" These are not used by AmiSSL, they are meant to be used any application software using AmiSSL.
+directory can be found inside `AmiSSL:` These are not used by AmiSSL, they are meant to be used any application software using AmiSSL.

 ### The 'openssl' tool